ptomato/jasmine-gjs/README.md

 You can use the following keys:

 `include_paths`: (string or array of strings)
-Prepend these paths to GJS's include paths.
+Prepend these paths to GJS's include paths, in order of priority, highest first.
 (The same as specifying `-I` to GJS or defining the `GJS_PATH` environment variable.)
 Relative paths are resolved relative to the configuration file's